-- Bidirectional or figure-8: Is so-called because it creates two fields of polarity, one on each side of the mic.
-Think of it like taping two hypercardioid mics together and having them face opposite ways. ideal for recording two vocals at once, one either side of the mic.
-It’s always better to use separate mics to do this if possible, though.
+- Bidirectional or figure-8: As the name implies, these mics create two fields of polarity, one on each side of the mic.
+Think of it like taping two hypercardioid mics together and having them face opposite ways.
+It's ideal for recording two vocals simultaneously, one on either side of the mic.
+If possible, it's always better to use separate mics to to record multiple voices.

-- Omnidirectional: In this configuration, the mic picks up audio from every angle around it, front and back.
-It’s most useful for capturing room noise, and ambient sounds like crowd chatter or reverb from a loud instrument or drumkit.
-It’s less useful in a gaming environment, but in a pinch you can use it to record more than one vocal in close proximity.
+- Omnidirectional: These live on the opposite end of the spectrum from hypercardiod mics and listen in all directions, from every angle around it, front and back.
+Its best use is capturing room noise and ambient sounds, like crowd chatter or reverb from a loud instrument or drumkit.
+It’s less helpful in a gaming environment, but in a pinch you can use an omnidirectional mic to record more than one vocal in close proximity.

 USB gaming mic or studio mic?

-As great as USB-based gaming mics are, they are but one of two options for the streamer, competitive gamer, or home recording enthusiast who happens to play a bit of PUBG on the side.
-The other is XLR-based studio mics, which require an audio interface which, when used correctly, can offer higher quality and more versatile recordings.
+As great as USB-based gaming mics are, they are but one of two options for the streamer, competitive gamer or home recording enthusiast who happens to play a some PUBG on the side.
+The other is XLR-based studio mics, and they require an audio interface.
+When used properly, such mics can offer higher quality and more versatile recordings.

-- USB gaming mics: interface with your PC via a USB input and thus feature an inbuilt ADC which changes the analog mic signal to digital data.
-They’re very easy to setup, usually don’t even require specific drivers, and often feature automatic noise suppression.
+- USB gaming mics: These interface with your PC via a USB port and, thus, feature an integrated analog-to-digital converter (ADC) that changes the analog mic signal to digital data.
+They’re very easy to set up, usually don’t require specific drivers and often have automatic noise suppression.

-- Studio mics: interface via XLR, which means you’ll need some form of soundcard with XLR input jacks connected to your PC.
-Studio mics vary from affordable $100 models to prestigious high-end mics worth tens of thousands that are only really feasible for recording studios.
-Since they don’t feature an ADC or DAC, they don’t have noise suppression ‘baked in’ like gaming mics.
+- Studio mics: A studio mic interfaces via XLR, meaning you’ll need some form of sound card with XLR input jacks connected to your PC.
+Studio mics vary from affordable $100 models to prestigious high-end ones worth tens of thousands that are only attainable recording studios.
+Since they don’t feature an ADC or digital-to-analog converter (DAC), they don’t have noise suppression baked in like gaming mics.

-Hearing the direct input signal while you’re recording can be really handy.
-A number of gaming mics offer this option via a headphone jack on the mic itself, so when you plug in you’ll hear the raw audio lag-free and minus any compression or effects applied to the track.
+Hearing the direct input signal while recording can be very handy.
+Numerous gaming mics offer this option via a headphone jack on the mic, so when you plug in you’ll hear the raw audio lag-free, minus any compression or effects applied to the track.